andruschak/arcade-machine/README.md

 # Building... and rebuilding an arcade machine

 This is a chronical of a project that took to life in 2011 and is still evolving today.
+Tragedy struck around 6 months ago when the motherboard in the PC died.

 Some of the original information is gone but I will endevour to try and find as much of the original plans as I can.

 ## A brief history